"At last, someone who understands my business!" Business Coaching, New Zealand

 Discover the key differences between being self-employed and a sole trader in the world of entrepreneurship.
 Learn about legal implications, tax obligations, liability, and growth potential.

-What is the best passive income in New Zealand?
+What is the most profitable business in New Zealand?